The spectrum and mass anomalous dimension of SU(2) adjoint QCD with two Dirac flavours: Introduction

-In a QCD-like theory asymptotic freedom implies that the continuum limit is at vanishing gauge coupling.
+In a QCD-like theory asymptotic freedom implies that the continuum limit is reached at vanishing gauge coupling.
 The dependence of physical quantities on the gauge coupling is hence essential to determine the universal continuum limit.
-On the other hand, in a theory in the conformal window the gauge coupling is usually assumed to be irrelevant as long as it is not in the strong or weak coupling regime.
-However, the position and even the existence of the infrared fixed point are not known a priori and hence one cannot rely beforehand on these assumptions.
+On the other hand, the gauge coupling is irrelevant in a theory in the conformal window, as long as it is not in the strong coupling regime.
+However, the position and the existence of the infrared fixed point are not known a priori and hence one cannot rely beforehand on these assumptions.
+Even if the $\beta$-function has a non trivial zero, corrections to the scaling behaviour appear in the weak coupling regime, where the effects of the lattice cut-off disappear.
+Our results show that indeed the scaling properties of adjoint QCD on the lattice do depend on gauge coupling.
+In particular, the mass anomalous dimension $\gamma^\ast$ is lower if extracted from our ensembles with larger $\beta$.

 A comparison with supersymmetric Yang-Mills theory, which is clearly below the conformal window, might help to resolve the differences between the conformal and the chiral symmetry breaking scenario.
 In such a comparison it is important to choose a comparable lattice realisation since lattice artefacts might have a significant influence on the scaling behaviour.